kiranmak/draft-km-doc/draft-kmak-intarea-energygrid.md

 ## Smart Energy Grids

-Support for smart-grids is necessary to interconnect different sources of energy, have a system level view of where peak-demand or consumption is changing, where faults are occurring and how energy can be used efficiently overall.
+Smart-grids are a network of all the components in production and consumption of powers.
+It is necessary to interconnect different sources of energy, have a system level view of where peak-demand or consumption is changing, where faults are occurring and how energy can be used efficiently overall.

-This requires finer granularity of monitoring, control, and data acquisition of the electricity network which will extend down to the distribution pole-top transformer and perhaps even to individual customers, either through the substation communication network, by means of a separate feeder communication network (chapter 22, {{POWER-SUBS}}).
+This requires finer granularity of monitoring, control, and data acquisition of the electricity network which will extend down to the distribution pole-top transformer.
+It can also extend to individual customers, either through the substation communication network, by means of a separate feeder communication network (chapter 22, {{POWER-SUBS}}).